-- Letters by post or by electronic communication to statutory consultees. - Relevant documents to be made available at Council Offices as well as the Gosport Discovery Centre and Bridgemary Library.
+- Letters by post or by electronic communication to statutory consultees. - Relevant documents to be made available at Council Offices.
 Other appropriate sites will be considered. - Copy of document with comments form at: www.gosport.gov.uk/article/1240/Supplementary-Planning-Documents-SPD